TAMS-Group/bio_ik/README.md

 are generated.

 To calculate the fitness of individuals, the cumulative error over all given individual goals is calculated.
 Any individual with zero error is an exact solution for the IK problem, while individuals with small error correspond to approximate solutions.

 Individuals are sorted by their fitness, and gradient-based optimization is tried on the best few configuration, resulting in fast convergence and good performance for many problems.
 If no solution is found from the gradient-based optimization, new individuals are created by a set of mutation and recombination operators, resulting in good search-space exploration.

-## Example Performance data

-To be written.

 ## Running the Self-Tests